whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/file-not-found-ifttt.md

 This image will appear when [[Ifttt.md]] is set up to post an image or a file, but we don't get the data as expected.

 Here's an example to illustrate further.
 The Applet below is configured to [post a tweet with an image](https://ifttt.com/twitter/actions/post_new_tweet_with_image) each time you [add a Tumblr post](https://ifttt.com/tumblr/triggers/new_any_post).
-If this Applet is triggered by a Tumblr post _without_ an image, the **File not found** image will be used.
+If this Applet is triggered by a Tumblr post *without* an image, the **File not found** image will be used.

 ![Tumblr_to_Twitter_Applet.png](https://help.ifttt.com/hc/article_attachments/4412083996699/Tumblr_to_Twitter_Applet.png)

 If you're seeing this image often, we recommend switching to an action that is not expecting an image each time it runs, like [Twitter - Post a tweet](https://ifttt.com/twitter/actions/post_new_tweet).

-## How to avoid the File not found image with filter code
+## How to Avoid the File not Found Image with Filter Code

 You can skip an Applet's action when the **File not found** image is set to be used with the following [filter code](https://help.ifttt.com/hc/en-us/articles/4406412223771):